 Photo: (Holding the cheque from left to right) Adel Esayed, Klint Kissoon, Cindy Gouveia, Peter Smith, Vic Soncin, Berta Soncin and Daniel Alonzi

 The Heavy Construction Association of Toronto (HCAT) generously donated $45,000 to George Brown College on August 17th, at a cheque presentation ceremony at the College's Casa Loma Campus.
-George Brown College is pleased to receive support from an industry group such as HCAT that works in Toronto to promote best practices in heavy civil construction, safety, infrastructure investments and labor relations.
+George Brown College is pleased to receive support from an industry group such as HCAT that works in Toronto to promote best practices in heavy civil construction, safety, infrastructure investments and labour relations.
 HCAT's gift funds two scholarships: the HCAT Civil Engineering Technology Scholarship and the HCAT Award of Excellence in Honour of Vittorino Soncin.

 $30,000 of the gift will go towards the HCAT Civil Engineering Technology Scholarship, which will be awarded over three years, with five $2,000 awards distributed each year.
 Students must be registered full-time and have completed semester 5 in the Civil Engineering Technology Program with Co-op in order to be eligible for this award.
 Students must have a cumulative program GPA of 2.7 or greater and demonstrate a commitment and dedication to the field of heavy construction.